TodePond/tadiweb/README.md

 ## Slippy mindset

-The tadi web is built with a certain mindset.
+The tadi web is built with a slipp mindset.
 We try to be as 'slippy' as possible.

-Being slippy means you're not stuck.
+*Being slippy means you're not stuck.*

 When you're slippy, it's easy to change plan, or rebuild something from scratch.
 It means you're not locked in to using a certain tool.